nikitamishagin/corebgp/README.md

 table after failures.

 Each instance of the component interacts with its own API server running on the same node.

+### GoBGP

+GoBGP is the core component that acts as a BGP controller.
+It is expected to act as a route reflector and distribute information about advertised routes in the BGP network.

 _readme in progress..._